electricimp/Builder/README.md

   <b>@include</b> "github:electricimp/Promise/Promise.class.nut@v2.0.0"
   </pre>

-#### Authorization
+#### Authentication

-When using GitHub includes, authorization is optional, however:
+When using GitHub includes, authentication is optional, however:

-- with authorization GitHub API provides much higher rate limits
+- with authentication GitHub API provides much higher rate limits
-- to access private repositories authorization is required
+- to access private repositories authentication is required

 Apart from GitHub _username_ you need to provide either a _[personal access token](https://github.com/settings/tokens)_ **or** _password_ (which is less secure and not recommended).
 More info on how to provide those parameters is in [usage](#usage) section.